 How to Reverse String in Python using Extended Slice Syntax?

-The string is nothing but the set of characters.
+The string is nothing but a set of characters.
 The typical way of reverse the string is to swapping the character positions.

 There is a major disadvantage of it.
 You have to loop over all the characters of the string.
 Not much convenient.